caviyacht/SodaDungeon2Mod/readme.md

 - Current bonus warps
 - Current adventure time
+- Essence per hour (EPH)
+  - Shows by default
+  - Clicking the text switches to GPH
 - Gold per hour (GPH)
-- Essence per hour (EPH) **[COMING SOON]**
 - Stein relics per hour (RPH)
-  - Only appears when a relic has been earned
+  - Shows when a free relic has been earned
 - Stein gold find relics per hour (GFR)
-  - Only appears when a gold find relic has been earned
+  - Shows when a free gold find relic has been earned
 - Character HP and MP show as a percentage

 ### Relic UI